Cleaning Bricks

 Water allowed to enter uncovered cavity walls during construction is also likely to cause efflorescence, so brickwork must be protected from water entry during construction.

-The amount of efflorescence that occurs is directly related to the amount of water in the bricks, and their drying time.
+The efflorescence that occurs is directly related to the amount of water in the bricks and their drying time.
 The more water in the bricks, and the longer it is there, the more chance salts will have to dissolve and be brought to the surface as the bricks dry out.

 Efflorescence on new brickwork may be unsightly, but it will not cause damage unless it persists for a long time.